The Challenge Ahead

 Tom Hughes explains how he plans to overcome a 'thunderbolt' that struck his basketball team.

 I knew that my inexperienced team would face many challenges.
 Though short in size and experience, I thought that we would be able to mould this group into a team that would challenge by the end of the season.
 Our players have always worked extremely hard, and I felt this team would be no different - our hard work, our attitude, our commitment, and our character - would pay off for us.

 But this team would be different than any team I had ever coached.
 While we continue to work hard, our commitment and our character have been less than stellar, something that has disappointed and frustrated me as their coach and their leader.

 Crisis in Character

 This past week, our team was rocked by a "thunderbolt".
 Totally unexpected, this "thunderbolt", led to half our team being dismissed.
 Without going into details, this lack of character on the part of several individuals tore at the very heart and soul of our team.
 It was a blow that we all must find a way to recover from.
 And being totally honest, I am not sure we will be able to recover.

 Having experienced coaching on the professional, collegiate, and high school levels, I realize that losing games is as much a reality as is winning.
 You take the losses and hope to learn from them.
 You do not embrace them, and good teams do not settle for them.
-But games and preparation for the games teaches values that carry over in life itself.
+But games and preparation for the games teach values that carry over in life itself.

 The way forward